patrickemonts/personal-webpage/content/post/git_introduction/index.md

 If you had these or similar thoughts, stop worrying. `git` is the  solution for your headaches.
 It is a so-called version management tool.
 These tools help software developers to track their progress while programming, establish back-ups and synchronize code between different machines.
-In short, version manamgent tools can help to
+In short, version management tools can help to

 1. Back up your code.
 Version management tools like `git` work with so-called commits.
 A commit is a self-contained package of work that implements a function or fixes a bug.